-- Understand the principles behind docking, its alogrithms and methods.. - Describe the various lead optimization methods used in drug designing studies. - Explain the QSAR methodology and its application in LBDD. - Describe the types of clinical details and role of FDA approval.
+- Understand the principles behind docking, its algorithms and methods.
+(L2) - Describe the various lead optimization methods used in drug designing studies.
+(L2) - Describe about drug metabolism and pharmacokinetics parameters.
+(L2) - Explain the QSAR methodology and its application in LBDD.
+(L2) - Describe the types of clinical details and role of FDA approval.
+(L2)

-Nanobiotechnology: Nanoparticles - metal based, lipid based and polymer based.
+Nanobiotechnology: Nanoparticles - metal based, lipid based, and polymer based.
 Properties of nanoparticles and routes of administration.
 Role of nanosized carriers and nanoparticles in drug delivery.
 Nanotubes and nanowires.

-- Understand the principles of nanobiotechnology and its application in medicine. - Describe the various types of nanoparticles. - Explain the methods of nano-based drug delivery.
+- Understand the principles of nanobiotechnology and its application in medicine.
+(L2) - Describe the various types and properties of nanoparticles.
+(L2) - Explain the nanosized carriers and nanoparticles in drug delivery.
+(L2) - Describe the applications of nanotubes and nanowires in biology.
+(L2) - Explain the methods of nano-based drug delivery (L2).